Durham City of Sanctuary offers practical and emotional support to asylum seekers and refugees living in County Durham through our Befriending Scheme.

 If you are interested in joining Durham City of Sanctuary email us at [email protected] and we will send you one of our membership / volunteer forms.

 N.B.
-Volunteers who wish to become part of our befriending scheme will have to complete a DBS (Disclosure and Barring Service) form, which has an administration cost of £15.
+Volunteers who wish to become part of our befriending scheme will have to complete a DBS (Disclosure and Barring Service) form.